CommonInfrastructure/.github/profile/README.md

 In each repo there are folders for major components.

-Under a component there could be additional folders and files.
+Under a component there could be additional folders and files as needed.